Flat and Low Slope Roofing Materials

 2. Ecologically clean.

-4. It copes well with any bad weather – including snowfall and icing, stormy winds and rainstorms.
+4. It copes well with bad weather – including snowfall and icing, stormy winds, and rainstorms.

-5. Large selection of membranes directly from the manufacturer.
-We will offer you the optimal material of any thickness, texture, color and style.
+5. Large selection of membranes.
+We will directly offer you the optimal material of any thickness, texture, color, and style from the manufacturer.
 Your home will become the pride of the entire area.

-6. Installation and repair is fast and require only 1-2 days.
+6. Installation and repair are fast and require only 1-2 days.

 CONS:

-1. Membrane Roofing System is not the cheapest material on the market.
-However, if we compare the savings on electricity bills, in the long term, the modern membrane turns out to be even more profitable than the budgetary options like EPDM, TPO, Tar, Gravel, and so on.
+1. Membrane Roofing System is a relatively expensive material on the market.
+However, because of lower electricity bills, the modern membrane is even more profitable in the long term than the budgetary options like EPDM, TPO, Tar, and Gravel.

 IB Roof